 Each member has the option to share their thoughts on the activity.
-Some questions that can be answered by the members include: (1 minute per member)
+Some questions that can be answered by the members include: (1 min. per member)

-- How are you feeling after the activity? - To how many of the questions below did you answer yes? - Did you think that you had experienced an average amount of privilege, but it turned out to be more/less than you thought? - Do you feel that the statements accurately reflect/do not reflect privilege?
+- How are you feeling after the activity?

+- How many checkmarks do you have?

+- Did you think that you had experienced an average amount of privilege, but it turned out to be more/less than you thought?

-Privilege Statements Yes Is your first language either English or French?
-Did you often go on vacation while growing up?
-Have you never been divorced or impacted by divorce?
+Privilege Statements Yes/No Is English your first language?
+Have either of your parents graduated from college/university?
+Have you never had to experience a split family or single parent situation, whether by divorce or because of other causes?
 Were you encouraged to attend college/university by your parents or family?
 Do you generally feel comfortable around police officers?
 Did you study the culture or the history of your ancestors in elementary school?
 Do you not have any visible or invisible disabilities?
 Do your work/school holidays coincide with the religious holidays that you celebrate?
 Have you ever worked in a workplace where the majority of people looked similar to you?
 Were you ever offered a job in part because of your association to a friend or a family member?

-4. One Action: Apply yourself, pledge to grow, and inspire others (10 minutes)
+4. One Action: Apply yourself, pledge to grow, and inspire others (10 min.)